-In my post-graduate years at the University of Pennsylvania, it was architect, Louis Kahn who gave me further inspiration with his poetic musings on architecture.
-These experiences combined with my love of travel led me to see myself as an “architectural flaneuse” whose subject matter would be found in the vernacular dwellings of the Mediterranean, the crumbling facades of Cuba, and later the sculptural forms of wind-filled sails.
+In my post-graduate years at the University of Pennsylvania, it was architect Louis Kahn who gave me inspiration with his poetic musings.
+I also began using pastels, drawing the barrel vaults and sculpture studios in the university's 19th-century Frank Furness building.
+These early experiences, as well as my love of travel, later led me to find my subject matter in the vernacular dwellings of the Mediterranean, the crumbling facades of Cuba, and the sculptural forms of wind-filled sails.

 In the early 1970s I was attracted to the work of the photorealist painters, especially Richard Estes, but I quickly realized that the profusion of details, the complexity, and the masculinity of their work was all wrong for me.
 I looked to earlier painters: the prison series of 16th-century Italian Piranesi, surrealists like Giorgio DeChirico, American painters Edward Hopper and Charles Sheeler, and the American Precisionists.
 I developed a style of reductionism, looking for abstraction in the geometry of my subjects, more akin to the simple forms of Mondrian than the swirling drama of Kandinsky.
 I was also attracted to a hint of the sublime, a luminous moment often tinged with emptiness or loneliness.

 My painterly process begins with a moment of seeing.
 On my travels I would take thousands of photographs.
 Back in the studio, I would select several images and from them make a series of pastel works.
 I would use soft pastels, almost pure pigment, but instead of using the edge I would press it into the paper with my fingers.
 Then I would choose a few of these to enlarge into airbrushed paintings.
 I apply dozens of layers of spray paint, building up a luminous surface without thickness.
 At each stage, the slowness and meditative quality of the technique reduces the nonessential elements and moves toward abstraction.